-But then on December 13, 2017, Premier Horgan announced that the Site C dam project was going to be completed, claiming government concerns over a requirement to pay off the $2 billion already spent immediately should the dam be cancelled.
+But then on December 11, 2017, Premier Horgan announced that the Site C dam project was going to be completed, claiming government concerns over a requirement to pay off the $2 billion already spent immediately should the dam be cancelled.
 The projected cost was revised to $10.7 billion.

-Many people across the province are in shock over this terrible decision.
+Many people across the province were in shock over this terrible decision.

 It's not too late to stop the Site C dam project.
 The Site C dam would flood critical habitat that has sustained wildlife that has supplied generations of First Nations people with food and cultural sustenance for thousands of years.
-It would destroy one of the largest and most important wildlife corridors on the continent, and submerge valuable carbon sinks instead of promoting food security and the need to adapt to climate change.
+It would constrict one of the longest and most important wildlife corridors on the continent, and submerge valuable carbon sinks instead of promoting food security and the need to adapt to climate change.

-We already have enough electricity for our needs.
+BC already has enough electricity for our needs.
 Too much farmland and wildlife habitat has been lost to industrial projects.
-Let’s look at alternatives that make sense.
-Let’s keep the Peace flowing and the Peace Valley abundant and green.
+Let's work to stop the Site C dam.

 Google Map of Proposed Site C Dam on the Peace River